boweizhou/Traffic_Sign_Classifier/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I convert the image from a 3 color RBG to a gray scale image which only include one color.
-Gray image seems to provide luminance which is by far more important in distinguishing visual features
+Gray image seems to provide luminance which is by far more important in distinguishing visual features.
+Sermanet and LeCun using gray images gained great results and since I am running the training on my local computer without GPU, it will save a significant time for training.

 Here is an example of a traffic sign image before and after grayscaling.